Dragan Mićić

-Dragan Mićić (Драган Мићић, born 20 June 1969) is a Bosnian Serb professional football manager and former player who is the manager of Loznica.
+Dragan Mićić (Драган Мићић, born 20 June 1969) is a Bosnian-Serbian professional football manager and former player.

 Playing career

 Born in Bijeljina, SR Bosnia and Herzegovina, he started his career in FK Podrinje Janja.
 In 1993, he moved to Serbian club FK Loznica playing in the First League of FR Yugoslavia.
-After three seasons showing excellent attacking skills, he signed with the Serbian giants, the 1991 European and World Champions Red Star Belgrade where he stayed until 2000.
+After three seasons showing excellent attacking skills, he signed with the 1991 European and World Champions, Red Star Belgrade, where he stayed until 2000.
 Next he moved to another First League club, FK Rad.
 In the winter break of the 2001–02 season, he moved to Slovenia and played, until the end of that season, in Slovenian Prva Liga club FC Koper.
-Next, he was back to Serbia, this time signing with FK Budućnost Banatski Dvor, that, since 2006, is going to be known as FK Banat Zrenjanin, playing five seasons with them in both Serbian Superliga and the second tier Serbian First League.
-He played in FK Radnički Obrenovac for the rest of his career.
+Next, he was back to Serbia, this time signing with FK Budućnost Banatski Dvor.
+In 2006, he became a member of FK Banat Zrenjanin, playing one and a half seasons with them in Serbian Superliga.
+He last played for FK Radnički Obrenovac in 2008.